openedx/edx-platform/docs/guides/testing/testing.rst

 Connecting to Browser
 ---------------------

-If you want to see the browser being automated for JavaScript, you can connect to the container running it via VNC.
+If you want to see the browser being automated for JavaScript or bok-choy tests, you can connect to the container running it via VNC.

 +------------------------+----------------------+